 Telaketju is a cooperation network that forwards textile recycling.
-The project includes developing the collection, sorting out and refining processes of end-of-life textiles.
+The network develops the collection, sorting out and refining processes of end-of-life textiles.
 Moreover, it enables the development of business models related to discussed circular economy.
 In Telaketju, a national ecosystem of knowledge is being advanced, building a platform for the creation of new and strong industry with multidisciplinary collaboration.

 The first phase of Telaketju project (project duration 1.4.2017–31.1.2019) received support form the Ministry of Environment and Tekes.
 The Ministry of Environment agreed on giving support for the pilot project of textile collection and sorting.
 Some of the companies involved applied for Tekes funding in terms of process, business and product development with the help of Telaketju project.
 Alongside the own projects of the companies, Tekes also funded a public project that researched the cycle of end-of-life textiles.
 The idea was to fund several parts of Telaketju both nationally and locally with many parallel projects.

 The second phase of Telaketju started in May 2019.
-Telaketju 2 project aims for building business from circular economy of textiles.
-Scope of the project includes novel circular economy business models aiming for better material efficiency and increase material and product life, as well as business related to textile recycling.
-Telaketju 2 project compose of 5 company projects and parallel public research project carried out by VTT Technical Centre of Finland Ltd., Turku and Lahti Universities of Applied Sciences, and funded by Business Finland and 26 companies and other organizations.
+Telaketju 2 project aimed for building business from circular economy of textiles.
+Scope of the project included novel circular economy business models aiming for better material efficiency and increase material and product life, as well as business related to textile recycling.
+Telaketju 2 project composed of 5 company projects and parallel public research project carried out by VTT Technical Centre of Finland Ltd., Turku and LAB Universities of Applied Sciences, and funded by Business Finland and 26 companies and other organizations.

 Telaketju is in whole a complex project that requires many operators.
 These are for example, end-of-life textile collectors, sorters, operators developing primary processing and automized sorting, companies utilizing final products, work centers arranging social work, waste centers, charity organizations and municipalities.
 The variety of collaboration is in such magnitude that it has been acknowledged in international circular economy networks as well.